DepthVision: Enabling Robust Vision-Language Models with GAN-Based LiDAR-to-RGB Synthesis for Autonomous Driving: Related Work

-\textit{Vision–Language–Action Models in Robotics.} Recent advances in robotics highlight the growing role of Vision-Language-Action Models in bridging robotic perception, reasoning and control.
+Recent advances in intelligent vehicles highlight the growing role of Vision-Language Models enabling richer semantic reasoning over fused inputs—supporting more informed perception and decision-making in complex scenes while bridging robotic perception, reasoning and control \cite{ma2024dolphins}.
 These models are being applied across core robotic tasks: zero-shot trajectory generation \cite{kwon2024}, multimodal task planning \cite{wake2024}, adaptive task replanning \cite{mei2024}, navigation \cite{song2024} and resource-efficient robotic manipulation \cite{wen2025}.
 Although targeting different robotic domains, all approaches depend critically on robust scene understanding.
-This has motivated research into multimodal sensor fusion and the enrichment of RGB images with depth data \cite{loghmani2019}, with the aim of improving perception, even in challenging conditions.
-Collectively, these works demonstrate that reliable multimodal perception is fundamental to deploying VLM- and VLA-based systems in robotics, particularly for safety-critical operation in unstructured real-world environments.
+This has motivated research into multimodal sensor fusion and the enrichment of RGB images with depth data, with the aim of improving perception, even in challenging conditions.
+Collectively, these works demonstrate that reliable multimodal perception is fundamental to deploying VLM- and VLA-based systems in autonomous driving, particularly for safety-critical operation in unstructured real-world environments.